CAMELLIA Collection at OpdeHaar garden

 As a general rule of thumb, I aim to keep our camellia in groups rather than having them too dispersed.
 The reason is that they tend to flower at a time when many other shrubs are basically waking up from their winter sleep and are still a bit dishevelled.
 In practical terms, we can have the area around the camellia all spruced up for visitors so that the camellia can really strut their stuff.
 Conversely, they can be left in peace by the summer visitors when other plants take over the display.
 If you keep this in mind, then a visit to our camellia collection is rather easily managed and a listing of the more than 50 varieties in four locations in the gardens is given below.
 Simply entering the word “camellia” into a search engine such as Google and the hybrid name enclosed in inverted commas will yield photos and full descriptions – I therefore give only the hybrid names here.

-At the time of writing in the winter of 2007, I have a number of camellia in pots that I still need to plant out.
-These are only small but, for completeness, they are Camellia Japonica “Bob’s Tinsie”, Bokuhan”, “Berenice Boddy” and “Furo An”.
+In addition we have planted: Camellia Japonica “Bob’s Tinsie”, Bokuhan”, “Berenice Boddy” and “Furo An”.
 The others are “Narumigata”, and Camellia x Hiemalis “Dazzler”.

 The propagation and hybridisation of camellia has not been a tradition in The Netherlands and this has been reflected in their very high price.
 In fact, virtually all of our early plantings were with shrubs that we brought from Devon and Cornwall in UK.
 A favourite stop still is The Duchy of Cornwall Nursery in Loswithiel and I would recommend any visitor to this beautiful part of England to include it in their itinerary.
 While prices are still undoubtedly higher in The Netherlands, they are thankfully coming down – relatively speaking.
 The prices in Euros have remained fairly constant over recent years and the choice from nurseries such as De Groene Prins is expanding rapidly.
 Esveld in Boskoop supply camellia varieties and also stock a selection of Sasanqua hybrids.